estreiten/jaime/README.md

 When triggered by a Github push hook, the scripts will receive two parameters:
  1. the name of the branch updated
  2. the path of the output log

 When triggered manually, the scripts will receive one parameter:
- 1. the path of the output log
+ 1. the path of the output log<br>
 It won't receive the updated branch here, since the update won't imply any branch change.

 ## Custom actions